Rare Things for a Rare Life

 With banging drums, beaters drove the swine toward him and the other hunters.

-“You lot are too noisy,” the king complained to the large entourage with him.
-“Remain here.
-No boar would come this way.”
-His attendant and cousin followed as he found the perfect spot, a clearing with thick forest behind him providing a yard of shade.
-“It will likely be some time before we see any movement.”
+“You lot are too noisy.
+No boar would come this way,” the king complained to the large entourage with him.
+“Remain here.”
+His attendant and cousin followed as he found the perfect spot, a clearing with a thick forest behind him providing a yard of shade.
+“It will probably be some time before we see any movement.”

 “Shall I bring more wine, Sire?” his attendant asked.